-We will publish the Safeguarding and Child Protection Policy on our school website and hard copies will be available on request from the school office.
+Sheen Mount Primary School will publish our Safeguarding and Child Protection policy on our website and hard copies will be available on request from the school office.

-The DSL and the DDSL have explicit job descriptions and Sheen Mount will ensure that the staff occupying these roles have the time and resources to fulfil their duties.
+The roles of the Designated Safeguarding Lead and the Deputy Designated Safeguarding Leads will be explicit in their job descriptions and we will ensure that they have the time and resources to fulfil their duties.